-3. Or switch to aeroplane mode
+3. Or switch to airplane mode

 4. Set the network to 3G prefer

-It’s just in case you pass through an area with poor 3G signal.
+It’s just in case you pass through an area with the poor 3G signal.
 Android will automatically switch to the 2G network.

 5. Uninstall all unused/rarely used apps